dr. malika meghjani

 Multi-Agent Robotics Vision and Learning (MARVL) Lab focuses on research in- mobile robotics, multi-robot, coordination, planning and scheduling, computer vision and machine learning.

 The applications of our research are in field robotics specifically with marine, ground and aerial robots working with humans.

 IN THE MEDIA

-Dr Malika has participated in multiple speaking engagements at conferences and has been featured in the media including Channel News Asia.
+Malika has participated in several speaking engagements at conferences and has been featured in the media including Channel News Asia.

 During her spare time Malika has started sustainable outreach initiatives that continue to attract several high school students towards STEM programs.

 "I believe our future generations have the enthusiasm and engagement capacity to pick up fundamentals in robotics.
 It's always refreshing to see youth realize their potential"